 As Naho continues to read the letter, her future self mentions several regrets, urging Naho to take the right decisions now.
 Somehow these regrets all seem to be connected to Kakeru, and with the burden of the knowledge that the boy wouldn't be with her and her friends in the future, will Naho be able to make the perfect choices that will alter what seems to be fate?

-After chapter 9 ran in Bessatsu Margaret in November 2012, Orange went on hiatus for over a year.
+After chapter 9 ran in Bessatsu Margaret magazine in November 2012, Orange went on hiatus for over a year.
 In 2013, the series switched publishers from Shueisha to Futabasha, which re-published the first two volumes.
-Starting from chapter 10, serialization moved to Monthly Action in December (2014-02 issue).
+Starting from chapter 10, serialization moved to Monthly Action magazine in the February 2014 issue.

 At first glance, Orange may not seem to be anything more than your typical romance/drama set in your usual shoujo location - a high school.
 The incorporation of changing fate as its main and defining premise, which in itself is nothing too unique even in the romance department, can lead to premature and ignorant condemnations of Orange as nothing more than a mere "melodramatic shoujo" when it is nothing of the sort.